dwimperl/dwimperl-5-18-linux/README.txt

-Besides the need of LD_LIBRARY_PATH work around (see above), the sh-bang lines of all the scripts in the perl/bin directory apoint to where the perl was originally compiled.
+Besides the need of LD_LIBRARY_PATH work around (see above), the sh-bang lines of all the scripts in the perl/bin directory point to where the perl was originally compiled.
 They should be relocated after unzipping this distribution.

-The cpanm was installed but it is probably not working.
+cpanm was installed but it is probably not working on your system.